seshbot/glgen/README.md

       --es2only

 ### TODO
- - does not currently parse or incorporate extensions
- - related to the above, doesnt process 'alias' commands (generally provided by extensions)
+ - doesnt process 'alias' commands (generally provided by extensions)
- - generated C++ code does not generate types.h file or allow for bitmasks
  - source command description and usage text from somewhere?